parthvenkatesh/ParkingLot/README.md

 # ParingLot
-This is my first project that i made with few friends in college in second year.
+This project is developed purely in c.
+The code is in MainFile.c.
+It is given for further modification.
+To run the product, goto the directory and do ./main.out Password for administrator is "123456"